| 2025-09-10 | SARL 0.15.0 |

 loaded.
 This is a list of paths separated by comas or the path

-' on Windows).
-If a path contains a coma character, you must enclose it in quotes. - latex_cmd
+separator of your operating system (':' on Unix, ';' on Windows).
+If a path contains a coma character, you must enclose it in quotes.

 - Specifies the LaTeX tool command line.
 Accepted value: any command line.